JamesSkemp/words/content/post/ghost-in-the-shell-2-innocence-script.md

 +++
-title = "Ghost in the Shell 2: Innocence - Script" summary = "Transcript of the movie Ghost in the Shell 2: Innocence.
+title = "Ghost in the Shell 2: Innocence - Script" description = "Transcript of the movie Ghost in the Shell 2: Innocence.
 English translation, based upon a careful viewing with subtitles on. [slnet0514:3c68a35b-80cb-4cea-9477-b0cbe9086233]" draft = false comments = true date = "2006-08-07T19:56:00-05:00"